scholarslab/scholarslab.github.io/collections/_posts/2019-04-15-announcing-2019-2020-fellows.md

 ## Praxis Program

-We are delighted to welcome 6 diverse disciplinary team members to the 9th year of the Praxis Program, our flagship introduction to digital humanities by way of collaborative, project-based pedagogy:
+We are delighted to welcome 6 team members to the 9th year of the Praxis Program, our flagship introduction to digital humanities by way of collaborative, project-based pedagogy:

 *	Chloe Downe Welles, Art and Architectural History
 *	Janet Dunkelbarger, Art and Architectural History